newAM/w5500-rs/examples/rp2040/README.md

 python3 host/sim.py --mode soak --rate 500 --seconds 600
 ```

+In `soak` mode it decodes sequence gaps from the diagnostic reply itself,
-It counts sequence gaps itself, independently of anything the firmware
+independently of anything the firmware's own counters say, and it survives
-reports, and it survives socket errors rather than crashing — a peer that
+socket errors rather than crashing. `echo` and `endian` reply 1:1, so
-stops responding is counted as loss, not treated as a fatal error.
+`sim.py` sends and blocks for a reply in lockstep there; `soak` replies only
+every fifth received datagram, so lockstep would collapse the achieved send
+rate to roughly 1/s — `soak` mode instead drives sends strictly at `--rate`
+and drains whatever replies are available non-blockingly each iteration.

 ## Logging: USB serial, no probe required